A Medicare Part D PDP is a stand-alone Medicare Part D prescription drug plan that provides

 click here for an overview of our PDP Finder or just choose your state to get started).
 You will see that each stand-alone Medicare Part D PDP provides unique coverage with different monthly premiums, deductibles, coverage cost, and drug coverage.

-(2) What drugs are covered by the Medicare Part D PDP?
+(2) Which drugs are covered by the Medicare Part D PDP?

 Be sure to review the PDPs